Guest post by Cathy Hall-van den Elsen

 Dr. Cathy Hall-van den Elsen studied Spanish art at La Trobe University in Melbourne, Australia.
 She completed her Ph.D (1992) on the life and work of Luisa Roldán.
 After a career outside art history Cathy returned to Roldán scholarship in 2005, contributing the introductory chapter to the exhibition catalogue Roldana, published by the Consejeria de Cultura in Seville in 2007.
 In 2018 Cathy published a monograph in Spanish: Fuerza e Intimismo: Luisa Roldán, escultora (1652-1706), (Madrid, CSIC).
 Her annotated bibliography “Luisa Roldán,” encompassing articles about the sculptor published in Spanish and English, has just been published in Oxford Bibliographies in Art History (ed.
 Thomas DaCosta Kauffman, New York: Oxford University Press, August 2020).

-Cathy’s book Luisa Roldán, the inaugural volume in the Lund Humphries English-language series Illuminating Women Artists, is forthcoming in Spring 2021.
+Cathy’s book Luisa Roldán, the inaugural volume in the Lund Humphries English-language series Illuminating Women Artists, is forthcoming in September 2021.
 The book is available for pre-order outside North America through Lund Humphries.
 From September 2021, it will be available within North America from Getty Publications.

 If you liked this Art Herstory guest blog post, you might also enjoy: